hannandarryl/hannandarryl.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD Intern at Pacific Northwest National Laboratory as part of the National Security Internship Program.
+I'm a Postdoctoral Research Assistant at Pacific Northwest National Laboratory in the [Foundational Data Science Group](https://www.pnnl.gov/foundational-data-science).
 I recieved my PhD from Drexel University as a NSF GRFP Fellow and member of the SPARSE and [TAIL](https://tail.cc.gatech.edu) labs.
 My primary research interests are in language-vision tasks, neuromorphic computing, and biologically-inspired learning approaches.
 I recieved my Master's degree from UNC as a member of the [MURGe-Lab](https://murgelab.cs.unc.edu).

 <p style="text-align: center;"><a href="../files/CV.pdf">FULL CV</a></p>